vjai-community/meetup/20191215_VJAI_MLMeetup_#19.md

 Nội dung chương trình của buổi meetup#19:

 ---
-- Speaker: Nguyễn Tuấn Dương
-- Title:  Understand Transformer by going through the Annotated Transformer code
+### Understand Transformer by going through the Annotated Transformer code
+### Speaker: Nguyễn Tuấn Dương
+### Abstract:
-- Abstract: Dive into Transformer with annotated code.
+Dive into Transformer with annotated code.
 We focus on discussion and Q&A on key techniques, and also introduce some interesting ideas from recent work.
 - Ref:
 * Annotated Transformer, https://nlp.seas.harvard.edu/2018/04/03/attention.html

 ---
-Title: BERT as an application of Transformer and understanding the secret of BERT
+### BERT as an application of Transformer and understanding the secret of BERT
-- Speaker: Phạm Quang Khang
+### Speaker: Phạm Quang Khang